estellel-github/node-express-basic-app/README.md

 ### Prerequisites

-Ensure you have Node.js and npm installed.
+Ensure you have Node.js and pnpm installed.

 ### Installation